-Bloodborne pathogens are a hazard in the workplace for workers who encounter them.
+Bloodborne pathogens are a hazard in the workplace for workers who come into contact with them.
 Common bloodborne pathogens include Hepatitis B, Hepatitis C, and HIV.
 They are spread through direct and indirect contact with a bodily fluid.
-Direct contact is when a person physically touches another person and encounters a bodily fluid.
+Direct contact is when a person physically touches another person and comes into contact with a bodily fluid.
 Another form of direct contact is sharing hypodermic needles.
-Indirect contact would be touching a doorknob that somebody else has touched or flipping on a light switch that somebody else has used.
-What can happen is an infected person could unintentionally leave a bodily fluid on anything from a doorknob to a light switch.
-We can avoid this by washing our hands throughout the day even if gloves are being worn.
+Indirect contact would be touching a door knob that somebody else has touched, or flipping on a light switch that somebody else has used.
+What can happen is an infected person could unintentionally leave a bodily fluid on anything from a door knob to a light switch.
+We can avoid this by washing our hands throughout the day even if gloves or other PPE are being worn.
 Washing your hands is still a good course for prevention.